 Omic Technologies for the Biomedical Sciences: From Genomics to Metabolomics

-In this 5 week optional course you will
+This 5 week optional course aims to teach you how to:

 - develop a critical understanding of a range of modern 'omics' technologies and applications.